Azar Karadas: International career

 Karadas made his debut for the Norway national team on 24 January 2001, starting in a 3–2 win over South Korea for that year's Lunar New Year Cup.
 He returned to the team two years later for a friendly tour of the Middle East, scoring his only goal as a substitute to equalise in a 2–1 win over Oman.

-Karadas earned ten caps, over the coure of seven years.
+Karadas earned ten caps, over the course of seven years.
 His final game was a 2–2 exhibition at home to Uruguay, two years after his previous appearance.

 Coaching career

-After not renewing his playing contract with Brann, Karadas signed a three-year-contract on 6 January to serve as an assistant coach for Brann 2 while taking his coaching badges; he had already finished his UEFA B-Licence while finishing his playing career.
+After not renewing his playing contract with Brann, Karadas signed a three-year contract on 6 January to serve as an assistant coach for Brann 2 while taking his coaching badges; he had already finished his UEFA B-Licence while finishing his playing career.
 At the end of December 2019, he declined an offer to take up the role as head coach for newly formed Øygarden FK.
 After Brann 2 coach Roger Naustan announced he would leave at the end of his contract, Karadas was promoted to head coach from 1 January 2021.

+In September 2023 he started as assistant coach for Stabæk Fotball.

+In February 2024 he signed a one-year contract with IK Start.
+On 24 November 2024, he renewed his contract with three year.